kaiewiggins/kaiewiggins.github.io/_posts/2021-08-29-news-round-up.md

 Not sure I'm allowed to share the news yet, but there's a super fun awards nomination in the works that I'll be able to shout about soon.
 Thanks to whoever nominated me, btw!

-#### Instagram Catastrophe
+#### ~~Instagram Catastrophe~~ UPDATE: It's back!

-On the not-so-fun news side, my Instagram (@kaie.space) got unexpectedly shut down.
+~~On the not-so-fun news side, my Instagram (@kaie.space) got unexpectedly shut down.
 Not sure if I got hacked or flagged by bots or something else, but it doesn't appear to be recoverable.
 Sad to lose 3,000+ connections and 5+ years of work, but moving on and starting over with a new handle.
-Join me [@kaiewiggins](https://instagram.com/kaiewiggins) for pretty(?) book photos and book recs featuring YA fantasy and Canadian authors!
+Join me [@kaiewiggins](https://instagram.com/kaiewiggins) for pretty(?) book photos and book recs featuring YA fantasy and Canadian authors!~~ Main account [@kaie.space](https://instagram.com/kaie.space) was reinstated (after a month . . . ) with their apologies, so we're back up and running!

 #### Student Showcase & Recommended Resources